 HIV destroys CD4 T lymphocytes - white blood cells that play a big role in helping your body fight disease.
 The fewer CD4 T cells you have, the weaker your immune system is.

 To get HIV, infected blood, semen or vaginal fluids must enter your body.
-This can happen in a number of ways:
+This can happen in several ways:

 During sex.
 You can become infected if you have vaginal, anal, or oral sex with an infected partner where blood, semen, or vaginal fluids enter your body.
 The virus can enter your body through a sore in your mouth or a small tear, which sometimes develops in the rectum or vagina during sex.